-The International Programs Office
+The Center for International Education Office

 would like to advise all F-1 students to plan ahead and make sure they have